beezwax/bzBond/packages/bzBond-server/README.md

 2. Load the daemon with `launchctl load /Library/LaunchDaemons/net.beezwax.bzbond-server.plist`
 3. Launch bzbond-server with the command `launchctl start /Library/LaunchDaemons/net.beezwax.bzbond-server.plist`
 4. Test the bzbond-server is running with the command `curl http://localhost:8999` this should output `{"message":"Route GET:/ not found","error":"Not Found","statusCode":404}`

+### Manual Installation: Windows Server

+1. [Download](https://git-scm.com/downloads) and run the Windows git installer.
+All options can be left at their defaults during the installation.
+2. [Download](https://nodejs.org/en/download) and run the node/npm Windows installer.
+All options can be left at their defaults during the installation.
+3. Install the node-windows npm package globally with the command: `npm install -g node-windows`
+4. Open PowerShell and navigate to the `C:/Program Files`

 ## Windows Server Installation